By: Ber Leary on November 19th, 2020

 This seems to be what happened in systems such as Amazon’s failed human resources AI project.
 Historical data said that most previous successful hires were men; therefore, the AI prioritized applications from men.
 And even if the resume doesn’t explicitly mention gender, the system might discriminate in other ways.
 For example, it could ignore candidates who went to an all-women college, played on a women’s sports team, or worked in a field traditionally associated with female employees.

-How to tackle AI bias
+How to avoid AI bias in hiring

 Should we use artificial intelligence in HR at all?